swallowcamel/nancywiki/Managing-static-content.md

 ## Serving content from a module

 You can also use an ordinary `NancyModule` to return static content, by returning responses with the correct body and content-type.
-Nancy even provide a couple of _response formatters_, to help you out, called `AsJs` and `AsCss`.
+Nancy even provide a couple of _response formatters_, to help you out, called `AsFile`, `AsImage`, `AsJson`, `AsText`, `AsXml` and `AsRedirect`.

 The advantage of using a module to serve static content is that you can leverage the full power of a module to implement logic around your static content management, such as making use of module _dependencies_.
 This can be used when more complex logic is required (such as adding a security layer on top).